praxis-of-nines/zam-search/README.md

 # Your schedulers will take care of indexing and crawling from here on out long as the site is up
 ```

-# Wishlist
+# Under Development

+* [BUG] Duplicate images being indexed
+* [DEPRECATION] Use parse/fragment before calling Floki text function
 * [Crawl] Utilize XML sitemaps
 * [Index] Add to suggestions whole phrase (1st search result)
-* [Web/Search] Add some search key characters for special purpose (|| for or and quoted words etc)
-* [Crawl] Need more parser options (parse different areas of html situationally)
-* [Index] Implement Zam Score and Link Score (Zam score is general search wellness and quality of page/info, Link is how well it does in search results page ie was it relevant)
+* [Index] Implement Zam Score and Link Score (Zam score is general search wellness and quality of page/info, Link is how well it does in search results page ie was it relevant & clicked)
-* [Index/DB] Implement more strongly in direction of an append log so historic searches can be done and index picks up only the latest entry.
-Makes for an easier transition to RIAK as well
-* [Crawl] Make domain constraint optional
-* Update css and use flexboxes and all that
+* [UI] Mobile pass